 1. URL-Specific Ads

 Retargeting is one of the most effective marketing strategies, but people often set up generic Google ads.
 For example, a finance company, such as a factoring company, might tag someone who visited their website via a web tracking technology and then later show them display ads with a business owner outside a retail shop and phrases like “competitive rates” and “easy qualification.”
 It sounds compelling, but what if that person is the owner of a technology company who visited a URL specific to technology industry personas?
 He’s not clicking that ad no matter how many times he sees it.
 It doesn’t reflect his needs.
 When you tailor your Google ads to the content someone viewed, you’ll convert more often.
-You can do the same with Facebook ads by creating a website custom audience too.
+You can do the same with Facebook ads by creating a website custom audience, too.

 2. Lead Ads

 Are you getting a lot of engagement on social media but not seeing it trickle through to your website?
-It happens with some brands simply because people catch things in their feed but don’t always want to break away from their discussions with friends and family to read something else.
+It happens with some brands simply because people catch things in their feeds but don’t always want to break away from their discussions with friends and family to read something else.

-Facebook has a solution for this too.
+Facebook has a solution for this, too.
 You can create a custom audience based on Facebook or Instagram users and narrow it down to just those who have already engaged with your Page.
 Then, you’ll visit the Ads Manager to create a new Lead Generation ad.

 You’ll need a good lead magnet for this.
 A free resource such as a guide or webinar works well.
 You’ll also need solid promotional content.
 Video marketing can work here, as can a single static image or slideshow.
-Ask for essential information such as name and email address, so you can continue nurturing your leads, but keep it as brief as possible.
+Ask for essential information, such as name and email address, so you can continue nurturing your leads, but keep it as brief as possible.
 The more information you request, the more people will abandon your form.

 The Scenario of Remarketing & Retargeting Combined